105–107 Forsyth Street

 Sajjad Arshad is a PhD student in the Information Assurance program at Northeastern University’s College of Computer and Information Science, advised by Professors William Robertson and Engin Kirda.
 Sajjad’s research involves computer system security through applications of secure design principles and defensive techniques in areas such as web and systems security, privacy in online advertising, and malware detection.

-So far at Northeastern, Sajjad works as a research assistant at the Systems Security Lab, and contributed to published research, discussing topics such as cyberspace safety and security, web security, and malware detection.
+So far at Northeastern, Sajjad works as a research assistant at the Systems Security Lab, and has contributed to published research, discussing topics such as cyberspace safety and security, web security, and malware detection.
 He is interested in security engineering and how cyber security impacts and affects the industry as well as web-based malware and how he can remedy vulnerabilities in browsers and detect websites that distribute malware.

 Before joining the PhD program at Northeastern, Sajjad earned his Bachelor of Science degree in Software Engineering at the University of Tehran as well as his Master of Science degree in Software Engineering at Shahid Beheshti University.